LAPD captain's allegiances probed in tipoff to CBS exec

 People are also reading…

 The report, which didn't name Palka, was part of a settlement announced Wednesday by New York Attorney General Letitia James in which CBS and Moonves, its former president, agreed to pay $30.5 million.
-About $6 million is going sexual assault and harassment programs and the rest to shareholders kept in the dark while executives tried to prevent allegations from becoming public.
+About $6 million is going sexual assault and harassment programs.
+The rest will go to shareholders kept in the dark while executives tried to prevent allegations from becoming public and at least one benefited by unloading shares before news broke.

-At least one executive privy to an internal investigation about Moonves' conduct sold millions of dollars of stock before the allegations against Moonves became public, which the attorney general’s office said amounted to insider trading.

 Weeks after the #MeToo movement erupted with sex abuse allegations against film mogul Harvey Weinstein in 2017, Phyllis Golden-Gottlieb reported to police in the Hollywood Division that she had been sexually assaulted by Moonves in 1986 and 1988 when they worked together at Lorimar Productions, the studio behind “Dallas” and “Knots Landing.”

-A law enforcement official briefed on the matter confirmed that Golden-Gottlieb, who died this summer, was the woman involved.
+A law enforcement official briefed on the matter confirmed that Golden-Gottlieb, who died this summer, was the woman involved in the leak by Palka.
 The official was not authorized to speak publicly and did so on condition of anonymity.

+Jim Gottlieb said in an email to The Associated Press that he was “shocked and very disappointed” that his mother's report was leaked to CBS.
+He said his mother was never looking for money, she just didn't want Moonves to “get away with what he did” and was satisfied that her report contributed to his downfall.

+“We would like to think the police are looking out for us, the victims, and not the perpetrators," Gottlieb said.
+"This sounds just like what you hear about certain police departments being in cahoots with organized crime.”

 Attorney Gloria Allred, who represented Golden-Gottlieb, said in nearly a half-century of legal practice, she had never heard of police tipping off a suspect to an investigation and said it could have a chilling effect on other women coming forward to report abuse.